-It’s hard to say what the signature hole is a Lahontan because the whole course is great, but four holes come to my mind as favorites.
+It’s hard to say what the signature hole is at Lahontan because the whole course is great, but four holes come to my mind as favorites.
 This includes the 2nd, 9th, 12th and 16th.
 One thing I also liked about Lahontan is that it features five par-3s and five par-5s in the routing.
 The course does have a unique finishing stretch that consists of back-to-back par-4s followed by back-to-back par-3s and then culminating in back-to-back par-5s.

 The 2nd hole really gets you fired up early.
 It is a long, sweeping dogleg right par-5.
 As you near the green, it kind of becomes a peninsula with water right, left and long.
 There is water running most of the way along the right of the hole, as well.
 I just like how this hole builds in drama.
-Its waterfront green complex is one of the first you see when driving into the community, so it’s clearly one of their showcase holes.
+Its waterfront green complex is one of the first parts of the course you see when driving into the community, so it’s clearly one of their showcase holes.

 The 9th hole is the shortest par-4 on the course that definitely offers some risk/reward opportunities.
 It was 302 from the blue tees, but plays slightly downhill with some natural slopes toward the green if you catch the right spot.
 The hole doglegs left, but there is a direct line to cut off the corner and try for the green.
 Some nasty bunkers protect the fairway to add some challenge if you mis-hit your tee shot just slightly.